plaethos09/Devops_Answers/jenkins_new.md

+### 1.How do you define Jenkins and its role in the CI/CD pipeline?
-### 1. Define Jenkins and its role in the CI/CD pipeline:
+###  Define Jenkins and its role in the CI/CD pipeline:
 ```groovy
 // This is a brief Jenkinsfile demonstrating the CI/CD pipeline stages in a declarative Jenkins Pipeline
 pipeline {